CS-3203-Group-F/calpal-backend/README.md

 npm
 ```

 `npm` is included with Node.js.
+We are using version 18.
 To install Node.js, download the installer for your OS.

 ### Installing